Greater Sunda Islands

 The Greater Sunda Islands (Indonesian and Malay: Kepulauan Sunda Besar) are four tropical islands situated within the Indonesian Archipelago, in the Pacific Ocean.
 The islands, Borneo, Java, Sulawesi and Sumatra, are internationally recognised for their ecological diversity and rich culture.
-Together with the Lesser Sunda Islands to their southeast, they comprise the archipelago known as the Sunda Islands.
+Together with the Lesser Sunda Islands to their southeast, they all together comprise the archipelago known as the Sunda Islands.

 Mainly part of Indonesia, each island is diverse in its ethnicity, culture and biological attributes.
 The islands have a long and rich history which has shaped their cultural backgrounds.

 Etymology

 The term "Sunda" has been traced back to ancient times.
 According to Koesoemadinata, Professor Emeritus of Geology at the Bandung Institute of Technology (ITB), the name "Sunda" originates from the Sundanese word sunda, ultimately from the Sanskrit word śuddha, meaning "clean, clear" and by extension also "white".
 Reinout Willem van Bemmelen, another geologist, noted that during the Pleistocene era, there was a large volcano named Mount Sunda located north of Bandung in West Java.
 Its eruption covered the surrounding area with white volcanic ash, giving rise to the name "Sunda."

 The use of the term "Sunda" to refer to the Indonesian region dates back to the exploration report of the geographer Claudius Ptolemaeus in 150 AD.
-This report served as a reference for the Portuguese when they arrived in Indonesia in 1500 AD and explored the Sunda kingdom in West Java.
+This report served as a reference for the Portuguese when they arrived in Indonesia in 1500 AD and explored the Sunda kingdom.
 They categorized the region into Greater Sunda (Sunda Besar) for the larger western islands and Lesser Sunda (Sunda Kecil) for the smaller eastern islands.

 Since then, the term "Sunda" has been widely adopted in earth sciences (geology-geography) as a reference for the Indonesian region, surpassing the usage of "Indonesia" in this field.
 The terms Greater Sunda and Lesser Sunda are commonly used in geological-geographical literature.
 According to Koesoemadinata, even today, in earth sciences, "Sunda Islands" is more recognized than "Indonesia Islands."

 "Sunda" also denotes continental shelves or landmasses.
 Indonesia itself has two shelves: the Sunda Shelf in the west and the Sahul/Arafuru Shelf in the east.
 Other terms associated with "Sunda" include the Sunda Island Arc or the arc of Sunda Islands, Sunda Fold or tectonic folding in the Natuna Sea, the Sunda Trench, and Sundaland.